UrsaDK/JSONav/README.md

   - close integration with the browser's eco-system

     JSONav looks and feels like part of the browser.
 Wherever possible it re-uses default fonts and styling providing a consistent and familiar interface established by the existing browser tools (eg: XML parser).

-In short, JSONav is fast, minimalist, won't slow your system down, and if it isn't highlighting JSON content returned by a page then it is highly likely that there is a problem with the content!

 ## How to Install